madebynoxc/metamaster/README.md

 ## Arguments

-- `--append` - If set, appends new tags to the old ones.
-Shimmie will make sure to remove duplicates.
 - `--tag` - Custom tag to search, default is `tagme`.
 That tag will be removed from the post, otherwise the program will keep picking the same post.
 - `--add` - Tags to add.
-Needs a string, tags separated by space, e.g. `--add meta:video twitter usingMetaMaster`.
+Needs a string, tags separated by space, e.g. `--add="meta:video twitter usingMetaMaster"`.
+- `--append` - If set, appends new tags to the old ones.
+Shimmie will make sure to remove duplicates.
 - `--upload` - If set, uploads the image to a public cloud. `CHIBISAFE_UPLOAD_URL` and `CHIBISAFE_API_KEY` are required.
 If your Shimmie serves URLs accessable from the internet, this can be avoided.
 - `--compress` - If set, compresses the imae to `webp` before uploading to the public cloud.
 This reduces the size of the image significantly, but might impact the search purity.
 Only works when `--upload` is set.
 - `--overrideSource` - If set, the post source will be overriden.
 Otherwise, source will be set only if the target post has surce set to null.